Tutorial Center -

 Is there a limit to the amount of tutoring I can receive?

-The LAC provides free tutoring for City College students in over 25 different subjects.
+The LAD provides free tutoring for City College students in over 25 different subjects.
 Tutoring sessions last between 20-30 minutes at a time.
-Any student may be limited, at the discretion of the LAC Coordinator, in the number of times and the amount of time the student may spend with a tutor each week or each day for two reasons:
+Any student may be limited, at the discretion of the LAD Coordinator, in the number of times and the amount of time the student may spend with a tutor each week or each day for two reasons:

 1. There are other students waiting to be seen.

-2. The student is relying too heavily on a tutor to carry him/her through the class.
+2. The student is relying too heavily on a tutor to carry them through the class.